Nervous about travelling in India?

 Knowing his parents’ limits, James didn’t throw them in at the ‘deep end’, so to speak.
 He chose to organise their trip to the sleepy southern state of Kerala, which defies the stereotypical depiction of India.
 Instead of hectic, Kerala is peaceful; you can have a holiday here that feels exotic, but restorative, calming and connected with nature.
 “James said that Kerala was a good introduction to India,” Hazel recalls.
 “We started in Cochin, which was great as it’s nothing like the massive cities up north, but still there are so many interesting things to see.”

-I ask Hazel how she felt when she first landed.
+I asked Hazel how she felt when she first landed.
 “Well, the first day I wanted to go home – but I think that was just the jet lag!” she laughs.
 But she soon started to warm to it: “The first night we went on a sunset cruise, which really helped us get our bearings and the views were just amazing.
 The next day we did the walking tour around Cochin, which we actually repeated later on because it was just so interesting.”

 Some travellers tell us they don’t think travelling to India is worth it because of the prospect of getting ill.
 However, our clients tell us that poor food hygiene and of course the dreaded ‘Delhi belly’ is largely consigned to history, on ETG holidays at least.
-Hazel’s found it much the same: “We were staying in high-quality accommodation so the meals used fresh ingredients and it was always clean.
+Hazel found it much the same: “We were staying in high-quality accommodation so the meals contained fresh ingredients and it was always clean.
 The same can be said of the 3 restaurants we ate in – we were always asked if we wanted to see the kitchens.”
-In fact, the food ended up being one of their favourite parts of the experience.
+In fact, the food in India ended up being one of their favourite parts of the experience.

 Other travellers are worried that poverty in India will be upsetting.
 However, this was not Hazel’s experience.
 “We didn’t see poverty so much as what we’d call a low standard of living,” she describes.
 This wasn’t by any means something that defined their trip.